Changissnz/nu_merchant_principal/README.md

-While both diagrams ASOC2 and ASOC3 are merely incomplete and generalistic attempts to depict cycles, they do encourage thoughts that lead to a few issues of cycles and their cognitive processing.
+While both diagrams ASOC2 and ASOC3 are merely incomplete and generalistic attempts to depict cycles, they do encourage thoughts that lead to a few issues of cognitively processing cycles.
 The issues on identitification, preference, and recognition in these cyclical schematics are a continuation of the discussion on the cycle as a hypnotizer and derecognizer.
 ASOC2 asks the question of how $C$ should be identified: purely